Ali Seifi, MD, FACP

 Dr.Seifi is also working on bioengineering and designing intensive care unit devices in cooperation with the Department of Electrical and Computer Engineering at the University of Texas (UTSA) and Department of Bio Engineering at UT Austin.
 He is currently working on making a computerized infusion pump software, a smartphone application for detection of hydrocephalus, mathematical brain tumor modeling, and designing cooling machine simulator.
 Dr Seifi is volunteering to help medical students and residents who are interested in clinical research projects in any clinical field including: Anesthesiology, Neurosurgery, Critical Care, Internal Medicine and medical device designing.

-Dr. Seifi was presented with the "Excellence in Teaching" award (elected by medical students) in 2015 by University of Texas Health Science Center.
+Dr. Seifi was presented with the "Excellence in Teaching" award (elected by medical students) in 2015 and 2016 by the University of Texas Health Science Center at San Antonio.

 Dr. Seifi is working with a team of medical students on the following research projects: